-Despite her Polish roots, Nici’s inability to hold her drink is a defining trait – often being found under the table in fits of laughter after a half-dose G&T. For better or for worse (most arguably the latter), this genetic trait was also past down to both of her kids.
+Despite her Polish roots, Nici’s inability to hold her drink is a defining trait.
+For better or for worse (most arguably the latter), this genetic trait was also passed down to both of her kids.
 Thanks Maaa!

 Batch No VII – Brew de la Barde